Betty J. Turock: Diversity in the Library Profession

-A prominent goal of Turock's presidency was recruiting and funding the education of at least fifty students from racial and ethnic minority populations each year.
-Her efforts, along with those of then-ALA Executive Director Elizabeth Martinez, resulted in the formation of ALA's Spectrum Scholarship Program, which continues to support members of underrepresented groups in attending library and information science programs.
+When elected she held a series of mini-Summits, composed of representatives from all ALA caucuses, racial and ethnic affiliates, that produced a position paper in which a diversity initiative was outlined to replace ALA’s sporadic interest with long term commitment.
+Recruiting and funding the education of at least fifty students from racial and ethnic emerging majority populations each year became a part of ALA’s agenda for action.
+Turock’s efforts, along with those of then-ALA Executive Director Elizabeth Martinez, resulted in the formation of ALA's Spectrum Initiative, including the Spectrum Scholarship Program, which continues to fund members of underrepresented students to attend library and information science programs for their master’s degrees.